 - Other tables in the database

-However, it is recommended to back up the website before proceeding, just in case.
+However, it is recommended to backup the website before proceeding, just in case.

-❓ Which method is the most secure?
+❓ Which method is the safest?

 Method 1 (PHP reset script) and Method 4 (Host Control Panel) are the most secure.